-In the early summer of 2013, I deployed to Afghanistan and worked for an Engineer Battalion as their Army Physician Assistant (PA).
-My job was to take care of the construction engineers and, alongside my team, I mostly attended to injuries they sustained on the job.
-However, one fateful day in June, there was an “insider attack” where one of our an Afghan counterparts attacked U.S. forces.
+In summer of 2013, I deployed to Afghanistan and worked for an Engineer Battalion as their Army Physician Assistant (PA).
+One fateful day in June, there was an “insider attack” at our base where one of our Afghan counterparts attacked U.S. forces.
 Six Americans were shot that day as they walked out of a dining facility.

 As the days and weeks went on, I could not stop thinking about the woman whose death I confirmed.
-Her name was LTC Jaimie Leonard, and the day she died, June 8th, 2013, changed my life forever.
-While still in Afghanistan, I spent quiet moments googling her name until her obituary came up.
-I eventually learned she was a 1997 West Point graduate and spent over 16 years as Military Intelligence Officer and that she was buried at West Point.
+Her name was Lieutenant Colonel (LTC) Jaimie Leonard, and she died June 8th, 2013.
+While still in Afghanistan, I spent quiet moments Googling her name until her obituary came up.
+I eventually learned she was a 1997 West Point graduate who spent over 16 years as Military Intelligence Officer and that she was buried at West Point.

 At the time she was killed, I still had four more months left in Afghanistan.

 I kept replaying images in my mind, particularly of LTC Leonard lying on the gurney with her long hair.
 Insomnia and anxiety became real issues for me.
 I realized I might not be the type of health care provider who can compartmentalize traumatic events.
 During those final months of my deployment, I turned to yoga and meditation to calm my nervous system and find a sense of peace in a not-so-peaceful place.
 I downloaded meditation practices and yoga classes and did them on my own.
 This is what carried me through the rest of the deployment until I was safely home with my husband and two young children.